Economy of the kingdom of Mysore: Under Hyder Ali and Tipu Sultan

-Tipu Sultan, who ruled Mysore from 1782 to 1799 is credited with founding the state trading depots in various locations of his kingdom.
+Tipu Sultan, who is self-styled as Sultan usurped Mysore from 1782 to 1799 is credited with founding the state trading depots in various locations the kingdom.
 In addition, he founded depots in foreign locations such as Karachi, Jeddah and Muscat, where Mysore products could be sold.
 It is to Tipu's credit that French technology was used for the first time in carpentry and smithy.
-Also, Tipu's rule saw Chinese technology used for sugar production, while technology from Bengal helped improve the sericulture industry.
+Also, Tipu's time saw Chinese technology used for sugar production, while technology from Bengal helped improve the sericulture industry.
 State factories were established in Kanakapura and Taramandelpeth for producing cannons and gunpowder respectively.
 The state monopolised the production of essentials such as sugar, salt, iron, pepper, cardamom, betel nut, tobacco and sandalwood, as well as the extraction of incense oil from sandalwood and the mining of silver, gold and precious stones.
 Sandalwood was exported to China and the Persian gulf countries and sericulture was developed in twenty one centres within the kingdom.

 A bond existed between the landlords and his labourers who were called panial or padial.
 In this system, when work ceased to exist in a land, the labourers were free to find employment elsewhere, but were bound to come back whenever required by the landlord.
 This had a mutual benefit in that it ensured regular employment to the landless and prevented their starvation.
 Landlords, however, were not required to increase labour rates during times when labour was in demand.
 Instead, they judiciously gave loans and presents to the labourer during times of need such as marriages and other family ceremonies.
 These loans bound the labourer to the estate who was not charged with interest on the loan.
 Instead, the labourer was required to pay back the principal amount only if he wished to free himself permanently from his bond to the landlord and seek employment elsewhere.

 Silk industry

-The Mysore silk industry was first initiated during the reign of Tipu Sultan.
+The Mysore silk industry was first initiated during the time of Tipu.
 Later it was hit by a global depression, and competition from imported silk and rayon.
 In the second half of the 20th century, it revived and the Mysore State became the top multivoltine silk producer in India.